bikashxsharma/weekly-trending/README.md

 *What I did?*
-- Made responsive website according to given instructions.
+- Made a responsive website according to given instructions.
 - Fetched data from API - https://github-trending-api.now.sh/repositories?since=weekly
 - Displayed data according to the given design
-- Immplented filter option to filter list by stars count or a programming language used.
+- Implemented filter option to filter the list by stars count or a programming language used.

 ## How to run?
 - Clone my repository or download it